2008 Massachusetts Democratic presidential primary

 The 2008 Massachusetts Democratic presidential primary was held on Super Tuesday, February 5, 2008, and had a total of 93 delegates at stake.
 The winner in each of Massachusetts's 10 congressional districts was awarded all of that district's delegates, totaling 61.
 Another 32 delegates were awarded to the statewide winner, Hillary Clinton.
 The 93 delegates represented Massachusetts at the Democratic National Convention in Denver, Colorado.
 Twenty-six other unpledged delegates, known as superdelegates, also attended the convention and cast their votes as well.
-Hillary Clinton won despite Obama receiving endorsements from both senators, Ted Kennedy and John Kerry, and the Governor Deval Patrick.
+Hillary Clinton won, despite Obama receiving endorsements from both senators, Ted Kennedy and John Kerry, and Governor Deval Patrick.

 Polls

 Polls indicated that Hillary Clinton was leading Barack Obama in the days leading up to the contest in Massachusetts.
 Clinton won every pre-election poll except one, and of those she won, Clinton won all but one of them by double digits.